 In a large bowl, mix flour and salt; cut out the edges until it becomes crumbly.

-Gradually add water, tossing with a fork until dough holds together when pressed.
-Shape into a disk; wrap and refrigerate 1 hour or overnight.
+Gradually add water, tossing with a fork until the dough holds together when pressed.
+Shape into a disk; wrap and refrigerate for 1 hour or overnight.

 Preheat oven to 425° F. In a large bowl, toss pears with lemon juice.
-In a small bowl, mix flour, 1/2 cup sugar and cinnamon; add to pear mixture and toss to coat.
+In a small bowl, mix flour, 1/2 cup sugar, and cinnamon; add to the pear mixture and toss to coat.

-Roll remaining dough to a 1/8-inch.-thick circle.
-Place over filling.
-Trim, seal and flute edges.
-Cut slits in top.
+Roll the remaining dough to a 1/8-inch.-thick circle.
+Place overfilling.
+Trim, seal, and flute edges.
+Cut slits in the top.
 Sprinkle with remaining sugar.

 Bake until crust is golden brown and filling is bubbly, 45-50 minutes.
-Cover edges loosely with foil during the last 20 minutes if needed to prevent overbrowning.
-Remove foil and allow it to cool.
+Cover edges loosely with foil during the last 20 minutes if needed to prevent over-browning.
+Remove the foil and allow it to cool.

 Serve the delicious pear pie warm as dessert after lunch or dinner or enjoy it as an evening snack with tea or coffee.

-Pears abound in vitamin C for uplifting immunity, as well as offer dietary fibres to facilitate smooth digestion, bowel movements and prevent gut problems like constipation and stomach infections.
-Lemon juice is packed with antioxidants that flush out toxins, free radicals from the system and cleanse the liver, kidneys and blood of impurities, while cinnamon is imbued with cinnamaldehyde, a potent phytonutrient that displays decongestant traits to remedy respiratory illnesses like cough, cold, sore throat and improve lung power.
+Pears abound in vitamin C for uplifting immunity, as well as offer dietary fibers to facilitate smooth digestion, and bowel movements and prevent gut problems like constipation and stomach infections.
+Lemon juice is packed with antioxidants that flush out toxins, and free radicals from the system and cleanse the liver, kidneys, and blood of impurities, while cinnamon is imbued with cinnamaldehyde, a potent phytonutrient that displays decongestant traits to remedy respiratory illnesses like cough, cold, sore throat and improve lung power.

 Also Read: Lung Power: Refreshing Recipes That Can Make You Breathe Easy